TTXiann/CAPTION-RFI/README.md

 # CAPTION-RFI

-Refining Visual Token Sequence for Efficient Image Captioning
+This is the Pytorch code for our paper "Refining Visual Token Sequence for Efficient Image Captioning"